What is family and couples therapy?

 It depends!
 Some couples and families might only need a couple of sessions, and others may need more sessions over a longer period.
 After the first couple of sessions, we will have a better understanding of what you and your family/partner might need and we can discuss this together.
 However, it is completely up to you if want to come back for more sessions.

-Is family and relationship counselling covered by Medicare?
+Is family and couples therapy covered by Medicare?
 How much does it cost?

-Unfortunately, family and relationship counselling is not covered by Medicare at this time.
+Unfortunately, family therapy and couples counselling are not covered by Medicare at this time.

 Can we have individual sessions as well?

 Yes.
-Individual sessions can be very helpful within the couple and family counselling process depending on the situation.
+Individual sessions can be very helpful within the couple and family therapy process depending on the situation.
 It gives you a safe and private space to explore what might be happening for you and your relationships.
-During the therapeutic process, the counsellor may suggest an individual session if they think it might be helpful, but of course, it is completely up to you.
+During the therapeutic process, the therapist may suggest an individual session if they think it might be helpful, but of course, it is completely up to you.

-Individual sessions with a family and relationship counsellor can also be good for people who are not engaged in family or relationship counselling.
+Individual sessions with a family and couples therapist can also be good for people who are not engaged in family or relationship therapy.
 It gives you space to explore your relationships, consider other perspectives and make changes to improve your relationships and your life.